eyaprak/graphql-spacex/README.md

 ## General info
 This project has made with `React.js`, `Node.js`, `Express.js`, `GraphQL` technologies.
-To see GraphQL server `localhost:5000/graphql`.
+GraphQL server is running on `localhost:5000/graphql`.

 ## Setup
 To run this project, install it locally using npm: